jonahmajumder/flash/README.md

 <img src="screenshots/conda_list.png" width="400">

-But installation of all of these packages was the result of just 3 conda (or pip) `install` commands:
+But installation of all of these packages (from scratch) can be accomplished by conda (or pip) `install` commands of only the following:
 * pip
 * pyqt5
 * py2app
 * sip

-And anaconda should handle the identification and installation of everything else.
+And Anaconda should handle the identification and installation of everything else.